rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

             except exception.MigrationPreCheckError:
                 block_migration = True

-        #*#*# Note:  Should we have been on shared storage, we could have continued with the above trail, which contginues to set up some of the same data as below, but has been trimmed as it is irrelevant to us.
-We now have block_migration set, and fill in our dest_check_data with information.
-We set up the block_migration, migrate_send_data, destination_sr_ref, and a basic blank VIF mapping that contains the network UUID that xenAPI returns .
-Most of this is fairly simple to understand as we have been dealing with it for a while.
-The Network UUID call will query Xenapi for its network, and the migrate_receive call will set up a token and tell the destination to prepare itself to accept a migration, but let's take a closer look at these for our own deep understanding.
-Once these are all set, the compute method version _do_check_can_live_migrate_destination continues.
-This gets fairly confusing soon as we realize this method does far more than just checking a destination.
+        #*#*# Note:  If we were on shared storage, we could have followed the above trail, which continues to set up some of the same data as the following, but this has been trimmed because it is irrelevant to us.
+We now have *block_migration* set, and we have filled in our *dest_check_data* with information.
+We set up the *block_migration*, *migrate_send_data*, *destination_sr_ref*, and a basic blank VIF mapping that contains the network UUID that XenAPI returns.
+Most of this is fairly simple to understand because we have been dealing with it for a while.
+The Network UUID call queries XenAPI for its network, and the *migrate_receive* call sets up a token and tells the destination to prepare itself to accept a migration.
+Let's take a closer look at these for our own deeper understanding.
+Once these are all set, the compute method version *_do_check_can_live_migrate_destination* continues.
+This quickly gets confusing soon after we realize this method does far more than just checking a destination.

         if block_migration:
             dest_check_data.block_migration = True